 At the heart of the Central Area is a very densely developed area designated as the Boston Business District (BBD); shown below in Figure 3-2.
 This area includes "Boston Proper" (as it is known) and the developing South Boston waterfront.
 More specifically, Boston Proper includes Boston south of the Charles River but bounded by Massachusetts Avenue and Interstate 93 on the west and southeast.
-The Fort Point Channel separates Boston Proper •
+The Fort Point Channel separates Boston Proper from the South Boston waterfront.
+The line separating the South Boston waterfront follows Broadway from the Fort Point Channel to the South Boston Bypass Road, to Cypher Street, to D Street, and then Summer Street as far as the Reserved Channel.

-The Boston Business District within the City of Boston
+Figure 3-2 The Boston Business District within the City of Boston